 6. Side Swoop Goddess Locs

-You can show off your side profile by styling your Goddess Locs as a sidw swoop.
-Perfect for a date or a nights out with the girls.
+You can show off your side profile by styling your Goddess Locs in a side swoop.
+This is perfect for a date or a night out with the girls.

 7. Ombre Goddess Locs